StefanPostma/Outsystems-Dynatrace-Log-Integration/data_extraction/Logstash/README.md

 <br>

-> for step 7 You'll need to restart the Logstash service for these changes to take effect.
+> don't forget step 7, You'll need to (re) start the Logstash service for these changes to take effect.